Key takeaways as Donald Trump is sworn in as 47th US president

 “ The United States will once again consider itself a growing nation, one that increases our wealth, expands our territory, builds our cities, raises our expectations and carries our flag into new and beautiful horizons,” he said.

-“And we will pursue our manifest destiny into this stars, launching American astronauts to plant the Stars and Stripes on the planet Mars.”
+“And we will pursue our manifest destiny into the stars, launching American astronauts to plant the Stars and Stripes on the planet Mars.”

 In the lead-up to his inauguration, Trump has made repeated references to expanding US territory abroad.